astronomer/docs/astro/manage-connections-variables.md

 The benefits of managing Airflow connections and variables in your `.env` file are:

 - If your local metadata database is corrupted or accidentally deleted, you still have access to all of your connections and variables.
-- You can directly export the file to an Astro Deployment.
+- You can export the file to an Astro Deployment using the Astro CLI.
-- You can manage connections and variables as code.
+- You can manage connections and variables as code, allowing you to move and copy connections and variables between Deployments.

 The limitations of this method are: